MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - The source site must be a modern team site (STS#3), a communication site (SITEPAGEPUBLISHING#0), or a classic team site (STS#0).
 - All subsites contained with the source and target sites will be swapped.
 - The source and target sites can't be connected to an Office 365 group.
 They also can't be hub sites or associated with a hub.
 - If a site is a hub site, unregister it as a hub site, perform the swap, and then register it again.
 If the site is associated with a hub, disassociate the site, perform the swap, and then reassociate the site.
+[Learn how to manage hubs in the new SharePoint admin center](manage-sites-in-new-admin-center.md#change-a-sites-hub-site-association)
-- Any sharing links or bookmarks will no longer work.
+- Any sharing links or bookmarks will need to be recreated after the site swap.

 ### Run the PowerShell cmdlet